 - Each SMU law student plans his/her own attendance schedule choosing a recommended site from the SMU VITA Site List.
-To request a specific date/time, please use the online Schedule Requests link before the VITA program begins (Jan 31, 2017 - Apr 15, 2017).
+To request a specific date/time, please use the online SMU VITA Schedule Requests link between (Jan 28, 2018 - Apr 18, 2018).
 If corrections need to be made to your schedule, please email Lynn Moubry [Lmoubry@smu.edu], who monitors this site.
 You may check your requested schedule by using the Confirmed Dates/Times link.

 - Law students will keep a weekly record with the number of hours dedicated with VITA on a Student Log form.